 On January 7th, 1954, a massive IBM computer, dubbed the “polyglot brainchild”, translated over sixty sentences from Russian to English.
-This computer, the IBM 701, marked the first publicly announced instance of machine translation.
-Lauded as a miracle and a massive advancement in the fields of both computer science and linguistics, this achievement sparked researchers […]
+This computer, the IBM 701, marked the first publicly announced instance of machine translation services.
+Lauded as a miracle and a massive advancement in the fields of both computer science and linguistics, this achievement sparked […]

 Imagine a time in which we are no longer lost in translation.
-With the current pace of technological innovation, this might be the future we can look forward to in a few years.
-Avid travelers no longer have difficulties ordering food in restaurants nor make the mistake of walking into the wrong gender’s bathroom, as […]
+With the current pace of technological innovation and translation technology, this might be the future we can look forward to in a few years.
+Avid travelers no longer have difficulties ordering food in restaurants nor make the mistake of walking into the wrong […]

 Localization and translation are often used in similar contexts, but they’re not the same thing.
 Today’s blog entry on Simply CSOFT offers an insight into the localization process and explains why using a language service provider (LSP) can make a world of a difference for your business.
 Click and learn!